rubenwardy/minetest_modding_book/en/chapters/formspecs.md

-Note that if you do not need to get user input, for example when you only need to provide information to the player, you should consider using Heads Up Display (HUD) elements instead of forms, because unexpected windows tend to disrupt game play.
+Note that if you do not need to get user input, for example when you only need to provide information to the player, you should consider using Heads Up Display (HUD) elements instead of forms, because unexpected windows tend to disrupt gameplay.

 ## Formspec Syntax